 - EIM Resource Plan

-The combination of load base schedules, generation base schedules, interchange base schedules, ancillary services plans of the EIM Entity, and the bid ranges of EIM Participating Resources. .
+The combination of EIM Base Schedules for Demand, Generation, and Interchange, the ancillary services plans of the EIM Entity, and the Bid ranges of EIM Participating Resources, as specified in more detail in Section 29.34(e)(4).

 - EIM Transfer

-The transfer of real-time energy between an EIM Entity Balancing Authority Area and the CAISO Balancing Authority Area, or between EIM Entity Balancing Authority Areas, using transmission capacity available in the EIM.
-The EIM Transfer is not a Real-Time Interchange Export or a Real-Time Interchange Import.
+The transfer of Energy in Real-Time between an EIM Entity Balancing Authority Area and the CAISO Balancing Authority Area, or between EIM Entity Balancing Authority Areas, using transmission capacity made available to the Real-Time Market through the EIM.
+The EIM Transfer is not a Real-Time Interchange Export Schedule or a Real-Time Interchange Import Schedule.

 - EIM Transmission Service Provider

-An EIM Entity or third party that owns transmission or has transmission service rights in the EIM Entity Balancing Authority Area and that chooses to make transmission service available for EIM use through an EIM Entity.
+An EIM Entity or third party that owns transmission or has transmission service rights that makes transmission service available for use in the Real-Time Market through an EIM Entity.

 - EIM Transmission Service Registry

-A data base maintained by the CAISO and containing information about transmission capacity available for use in the EIM.
+A data base maintained by the CAISO and containing information about transmission capacity available for use in the Real-Time Market through the EIM.

-Amended Definitions
+- EIM External Intertie

+A point of interconnection between an EIM Entity Balancing Authority Area and an interconnected Balancing Authority Area other than a Balancing Authority Area in the EIM Area.

+-EIM Entity Implementation Date

+The first Trading Day for an EIM Entity in the Real-Time Market.

+- EIM Internal Intertie

+A point of interconnection between an EIM Entity Balancing Authority Area and another Balancing Authority Area in the EIM Area.

+- EIM Manual Dispatch

+A Dispatch by an EIM Entity to an EIM Participating Resource or a non-participating resource in its Balancing Authority Area, outside of Market Clearing of the Real-Time Market.

+-EIM Interchange

+The net amount of scheduled transfers into and out of a Balancing Authority Area in the EIM Area in a given interval.

 4. Changes to Existing ISO Tariff Provisions